denoland/fresh/docs/file-system-routing.md

 As an example, the HTML page described by `index.tsx` would be served at `/`, while the `about.tsx` page would be served at `/about`.
-File system routing is also capable of dynamic path segments: `/posts/[post].jsx` would be be used for requests to `/posts/foo`, `/posts/bar`, or `/posts/baz`, but not for `/posts/foo/comments` (that would be matched by `/posts/[post]/comments.tsx`).
+File system routing is also capable of dynamic path segments: `/posts/[post].jsx` would be used for requests to `/posts/foo`, `/posts/bar`, or `/posts/baz`, but not for `/posts/foo/comments` (that would be matched by `/posts/[post]/comments.tsx`).
 Multi-level dynamic segments are also possible: `/[owner]/[repo]/[...path]`